Loading …

 Orientation & Information System

-A well-known Austrian and Viennese cultural destination, the Belvedere, with its three locations and baroque parkland, attracts international and domestic audiences.
-First and foremost, visitors know the Upper Belvedere with its iconic Canaletto view of Vienna and the collection with the highlight “The Kiss” by Gustav Klimt.
+A well-known Austrian and Viennese cultural destination, the Belvedere Museum, attracts international and domestic audiences with its three locations and baroque parkland.
+First and foremost, visitors know the Upper Belvedere because of its iconic Canaletto view of Vienna and the collection with the highlight “The Kiss” by Gustav Klimt.

 Beyond that, however, the Belvedere offers much more.
-The goal was to make the diverse offerings visible from the Lower Belvedere on Rennweg to Belvedere 21 across the Gürtel and to make the locations intuitively comprehensible via signaling.
+Our goal with a new way finding system was to make the diverse offerings visible from the Lower Belvedere on Rennweg to Belvedere 21 across the Gürtel and to make the locations intuitively comprehensible via signage.

 Concise and intuitive

-The new system was to provide orientation for the large number of visitors, but interfere as little as possible with the baroque substance.
+The new system provides orientation for the large number of visitors, but interferes as little as possible with the baroque substance.

 Flags as information carriers